Aurora, Colorado: Elijah McClain

-On August 30, 2019, Aurora African-American massage therapist Elijah McClain died six days after an incident with three Aurora police officers.
-On June 27, 2020, Aurora Police in riot gear dispersed thousands of protestors in the Violin Protest of the death of Elijah McClain.
+On August 30, 2019, Elijah McClain died six days after an unprovoked detention by two Aurora police officers.
+On June 27, 2020, Aurora Police in riot gear dispersed thousands of protestors at a violin concert held in his honor.
+On October 12, 2023, one of the officers involved in McClain's death was found guilty on charges of assault and negligent homicide, while another officer was acquitted on all charges against him, which included assault and reckless manslaughter.